 You'll need nothing more than some granulated sugar.
 The quantity will depend on how much castor sugar you need for your recipe.

 Place the granulated sugar in a food processor or blender.
 Then, pulse it, until it reaches a super-fine, but not powdery consistency.
 Let the sugar settle for a few minutes.
 Otherwise, you'll end up with a dust cloud when you open the food processor or blender bowl.

 And that's all there is to it.
 Use your sugar in place of the castor sugar that's called for in your recipe, and you should get beautiful results.
 Store any leftovers for the next time you bake.
 Make sure you label the container.
 You may know what's in that jar now, but don't count on remembering later.

 More Specialty Sugars You can Make Yourself

-You can also make your own powdered sugar, muscavado sugar, brown sugar, and colored sugar at home.
-There's no need to spend top dollar for these varieties at the grocery store, or to dedicate a ton of pantry space to storing them.
+You can also make your own powdered sugar, muscovado sugar, brown sugar, and colored sugar at home.
+There's no need to spend top dollar for these varieties at the grocery store or to dedicate a ton of pantry space to store them.
 Learn how to make them, so you'll be ready to tackle any recipe that calls for them.

 While you may not be able to make some sugars, like demerara or turbinado at home, you can whip up a respectable substitute to take their place in recipes.
 Tuck these subs in your arsenal now, so you'll be ready for wherever your next baking adventure takes you.

 - The granulated sugar might etch your blender pitcher or food processor bowl, particularly if it's made of plastic.
 You can use a coffee grinder or a spice grinder instead if this is a concern.
 Just know that it'll probably take you several batches to make enough for your recipe.